hucker/splint/src/splint/README.md

         return SplintResult(status=False,"The file is stale")
 ```
 ## How is Splint Organized?
-Splint uses the following bottom-up hierarchy:
+Splint uses the following hierarchy:

-  SplintFunction
-      SplintModule (one or more SplintFunctions in a Python file)
+     `SplintRepo` (one or more SplintPackages in a folder)
-          SplintPackage (one or more SplintModules in a folder)
+        `SplintPackage` (one or more SplintModules in a folder)
-              SplintRepo (one or more SplintPackages in a folder)
+            `SplintModule` (one or more SplintFunctions in a Python file (function starting with the text "check_"))
+                `SplintFunction` (0 or more `SplintResults`)

+Typically one works at the module or package level where you have files that have 1 or more files with rules in them.
+For
+workflows in companies with < 200 people our problems rarely exceed this level.
+The repo level was added for "fun."

 Each Splint function returns 0-to-N results from its generator function.
 By convention, if None is returned, the rule was skipped.
 The rule functions that you write don't need to use generators.
 They can return a wide variety of output
-(e.g., Boolean, List of Boolean, SplintResult, List of SplintResult), or you can write a generator that yields them as they are created.
+(e.g., Boolean, List of Boolean, SplintResult, List of SplintResult), or you can write a generator that yields results as
+they are checked.

 ## What is the output?
-The low level output of Splint is a SplintResult.
+The low level output of a SplintFunction are SplintResults.
 Each SplintResult is trivially converted to a json record, or a line in a CSV file
 for processing by other tools.
-IT is very easy to connect things up to Streamlit, FastAPI or a typer CLI app.
+It is very easy to connect things up to `Streamlit`, FastAPI or a `typer` CLI app.

 ## What are RUIDS?
 Tags and phases are generic information that is only present for filtering.
 The values don't have much meaning to the inner